Mrmrprofessional/Library-1/README.md

 ### Legal

-Copyright (c) 2015 Jason Bethel and Chris Swan
+Copyright (c) 2015 Michael Rapp, Jason Bethel, and Chris Swan

 This software is licensed under the MIT license.